Festivals look ahead to Scotland’s Year of Young People

 During the finale of the Procession a #ScotWord, chosen by Scotland’s 8-26-year olds in response to the question ‘What makes you most proud to live in Scotland?’, will be spelt out using the event's dramatic firelit torches.

-Scottish singer/songwriter Nina Nesbitt is leading the project, gathering ideas from young people across the country throughout autumn and winter 2017, and discusses the project in the below video:
+Scottish singer/songwriter Nina Nesbitt is leading the project, and gathered ideas from young people across the country throughout autumn and winter 2017, and discusses the project in the below video:

 Scotland's Year of Young People runs throughout 2018 and more information can be found at www.yoyp2018.scot